ntnu-arl/semantic-RL-inspection/README.md

    ```

 ## Running the Examples
 The standalone examples, along with a pre-trained RL policy, can be found in the `examples` directory.
-The ready-to-use policy used in the work detailed in [TODO: Add Paper Reference] is available under `examples/pre-trained_network`.
+The ready-to-use policy used in the work detailed in [Semantically-driven Deep Reinforcement Learning for Inspection Path Planning](https://arxiv.org/abs/2505.14443) is available under `examples/pre-trained_network`.
 To evaluate the performance of this policy, follow the steps below.

 ### Single Semantic Example